dmaulikr/LifeHacks-1/Technical Stuff/How to use GitLab.md

 ### Linux

 Setting up the necessary tools should be easy as most Linux distributions include the necessary tools like SSH, Git (and a browser) in default software selections.
-For a pre-tested environment, you are welcome to use the [CCP-VM](https://code.siemens.com/ccp/vm/) as described on the [Common Controller Platforms(CCP)](https://ccp.siemens.com) web site.

-In addition, we are in discussion with GS IT to provide a common Siemens service to enable Linux and OS X on self-managed clients.
-See [SSN discussion on User Managed Client Linux and OS X](https://siemens.socialcast.com/topics/it-demand-linux-and-mac) for the current state of this effort!

 ### Install Git on Windows